The Danube river – from backwater to energy artery

 I drilled the subject and asked how they had come to this conclusion.
 They said that there is always something happening on the Rhine.
 The river is the center of action and there is a hell of a lot of traffic on it.
 People experience it as part of their lives and like to be on the riverside or do things on the river.

 Let’s take my home Vienna.
-Metaphorically at least, few things are more connected to my hometown than the Danube river.
+Metaphorically at least, few things are more connected to my hometown than the Danube River.
 Johann Strauss immortalized it in his unforgettable tune “The Blue Danube”, a waltz that is part of any ballroom program.

 For much of its history, the Danube has been one of the most important lifelines of the European continent.
 In Roman times it formed a defensive line against the barbarians in the North.
-Later, in Medieval times it was a transport and travel corridor which had brought riches to innumerable central European fiefdoms.
+Later, in Medieval times it was a transport and travel corridor that brought riches to innumerable central European fiefdoms.

 The Austro-Hungarian Empire had wrapped itself around the full length of the river and had defined itself around it.